 is expected to introduced a Bill into Parliament

 by on 17 March 2022.
 The Bill had its Second Reading on 19 April 2022.
+Its Report Stage is paused, likely to be recommenced this month.
 Among many things for which the draft legislation is notable, its

 abandonment of the ECD